ApertureScience-LochxGames/HexCryptors/README.md

 Example:
 ```48656c6c6f becomes Hello```
 Anyway, continuing, to open __HexEncryptor.exe__ or __HexDecryptor.exe__ (Sorry, only windows release right now, will update soon for others!)
-open the dist folder, and select the one you want to use.
+select the one you want to use.
+It should be named _HexDecrypter_ or _HexEncryptor_ dependant on which one you want / need to use.
 Open the exe to start the terminal, and to compile text to hex.
 Have Fun!